rackerlabs/design-system/_component_design/date-selector.md

 ## Best practices

-Consider the following best practices when you construct a date picker:
+Consider the following best practices when you construct a date selector:

-- Pair the date picker pattern with data sets that extend across a time period to allow users to select the currently viewed data.
+- Pair the date selector pattern with data sets that extend across a time period to allow users to select the currently viewed data.
-- When the user triggers the date picker, it should default to the current month and year, and the current date should be highlighted.
+- When the user triggers the date selector, it should default to the current month and year, and the current date should be highlighted.
 - After the user has selected a date, spell out the name of the month in the date field.
 For example, use 03-Jan-2019 and not 03/01/2019.

 {% endcolumn %}